yam-ai/yamflow-doc/modeling.rst

 (e.g., learning rate, model size, number of passes, regularization).
-The data scientist may need to go back and forth between the  `Experiment Models`_ activity and the `Optimize Hyperparameters`_ activity in order to define the optimal ML model.
+The data scientist may need to go back and forth between the  `Experiment Models`_ activity and the `Optimize Hyperparameters`_ activity in order to optimize ML model.

 .. _code_model: